Erbenghan History, Family Crest & Coats of Arms

 The surname Erbenghan was first found in Norfolk where they were conjecturally descended from Roger Bigod, one of the most distinguished of all Norman nobles, who was granted the lands by King William, Duke of Normandy after the Norman Conquest in 1066 A.D, and was a junior branch of the Bigots.
 The village of Erpingham or anciently Herpincham consisted largely of a church and cottages, and was recorded in the Domesday Book in 1086.
 "The church, which is in the decorated and later English styles, with a lofty embattled tower, was repaired in 1841; in the south aisle is a brass effigy of a knight in armour, to the memory of Sir John de Erpingham, a great contributor towards the erection of the church."

-Important Dates for the Erbenghan family
+Early History of the Erbenghan family

 This web page shows only a small excerpt of our Erbenghan research.
 Another 87 words (6 lines of text) are included under the topic Early Erbenghan History in all our PDF Extended History products and printed products wherever possible.